 Effective internal controls are necessary for us to provide reliable financial reports and effectively prevent fraud.
 We may in the future discover areas of our internal controls that need improvement.
 We have not been subject to public reporting requirements and have not been required to assess our internal controls.
 We cannot be certain that we will be successful in implementing or maintaining adequate internal control over our financial reporting and financial processes.
 Furthermore, as we grow our business, our internal controls will become more complex, and we will require significantly more resources to ensure our internal controls remain effective.
-Additionally, the existence of any material weakness or significant deficiency would require management to devote significant time and incur significant expense to remediate any such material weaknesses or significant deficiencies and management may not be able to remediate any such material weaknesses or significant deficiencies in a timely manner.
-The existence of any material weakness in our internal control over financial reporting could also result in errors in our financial statements that could require us to restate our financial statements, cause us to fail to meet our reporting obligations and cause stockholders to lose confidence in our reported financial information, all of which could materially and adversely affect us.
+Additionally, the existence of any material weakness or significant deficiencies and management may not be able to remediate any such material weaknesses or significant deficiencies in a timely manner.
+The existence of any material weakness in our internal control over financial statements that could require us to restate our financial statements, cause us to fail to meet our reporting obligations and cause stockholders to lose confidence in our reported financial information, all of which could materially and adversely affect us.